pinohu/DYNASTY/manuscripts/Book_1_The_Foundation_Manuscript.md

 **The Family Spirit**: We operate with the joy and confidence of children of God.
 We look to the **Blessed Virgin Mary** as the protector of our family, trusting in her guidance during times of crisis.

 **Freedom of Conscience**: We propose this faith to future generations; we do not impose it.
 We believe that truth compels by its own beauty.
 We ensure every family member has the *opportunity* to know and love their faith, respecting their freedom to respond to that grace.
+We are Catholics and will not adhere to any other religion.

 **Practical Application**:
 - We begin Family Council meetings with prayer or reflection.